dragoncoder047/blog/markdown/0063_what_s_in_a_game.md

 After admiring my hot pink scribble, I started to think about how exactly the narrator companion would talk in-game.
 I narrowed it down to two options for myself:

-1. Play off the current generative AI boom and tools like ChatGPT.
-I've never used AI like this, but I could probably check with friends or just come up with something that fits like this.
+1. Play off the current generative AI boom and tools like ChatGPT, and make the narrator character sickeningly sycophantic.
+I've never used AI and experienced that yes-man tendency some large language models are said to exhibit, but I could probably check with friends or just come up with something that sounds that way.
 From the popularity of ChatGPT, it's obvious that people have no problem with this kind of conversational style, so maybe I can capitalize on that.
 Maybe I can even run my drafts through ChatGPT itself to make them sound more like AI!

 2. Make the narrator snarky and superficially unhelpful, similar to the character GLaDOS from the game *Portal* (another one which I have not played).
 Back when *Portal* was a new game, apparently GLaDOS enjoyed the same memeworthiness and quotability as *Deltarune*'s characters do today, largely in part due to her chillingly callous and snarky retorts during and after each level.